johnfairh/spacewar-swift/README.md

 # spacewar-swift

-Educational port of Steamworks demo to Swift.
+Educational port of Steamworks demo to Swift for macOS with Metal backend.